MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Methodology

 \subsection{Training Objectives}

-During training, the 3D structure generator $\mathcal{G}_s^m$ is removed, and the skeleton sequence extracted from the ground truth video $V$ is directly used as the structural condition $g_s$.
-This enables the training of a video generation model conditioned on the skeleton.
-To further enhance the model’s ability to learn temporally coherent motion, we introduce a dense tracking loss $\mathcal{L}_{track}$, defined as follows:
+During the training of these two branches, the pretrained 3D structure transformer $\mathcal{G}_s^m$ is excluded, and the skeleton sequence extracted from the ground truth video $V$ is directly used as the structural condition $g_s$.
+To further improve the model’s capacity for learning temporally coherent motion, we introduce a dense tracking loss $\mathcal{L}_{track}$, \ie,

 where $t_v,t'_v$ are video timestamps, $U'$ and $U$ represent the 2D tracks corresponding to the generated video $V'$ and the ground truth video $V$, respectively.
-These tracks are extracted by CoTracker3~\cite{karaev2024cotracker3}. $e^\frac{\left | t_v-t_v' \right | }{2}$ denotes a temporal weighting function that assigns higher loss weights to longer time intervals, thereby encouraging the model to better capture long-range motion dependencies. $\mathcal{S}$ represents the set of time intervals, \ie,
+These tracks are extracted by CoTracker3~\citep{karaev2024cotracker3}. $e^\frac{\left | t_v-t_v' \right | }{2}$ denotes a temporal weighting function that assigns higher loss weights to longer time intervals, thereby encouraging the model to better capture long-range motion dependencies. $\mathcal{S}$ represents the set of time intervals, and $(t_v, t'_v) \in {\mathcal{S}}$, \ie,

 where $T_v$ is the video length.
+Additionally, we propose a 3D contact constraint $\mathcal{L}_{cont}$ to further enhance the modeling of human–environment interactions.
+Due to page limitations, full details are presented in Sec.~\ref{sec:3d contact loss} of the appendix.
 The overall training objective is formulated as:

-where $\lambda_{m}$ and $\lambda_{track}$ are the weights used to balance different loss terms.
+where $\lambda_{m}$, $\lambda_{track}$ and $\lambda_{cont}$ are the weights used to balance different loss terms.